cemeterysummoning/website/blog-posts/metallic-ratios.md

 Given how we've done two of these already, it's not hard to see that this leads back to our original quadratic, equation *(1)*!
 This is an extremely beautiful set of relations, in my view; they are many different, seemingly unrelated things pointing into a single direction.
 However, this may leave you wondering, do more of these numbers exist?

-# Silver Ratios
+# silver ratios
 In fact, they do.
-The Silver Ratio, somewhat reminiscent of the Golden Ratio, is defined to be the relation
+The silver ratio, somewhat reminiscent of the golden ratio, is defined to be the relation

 $$\frac{2a + b}{a} = \frac{a}{b} = \delta_S$$